sveltejs/svelte/site/content/tutorial/17-module-context/01-sharing-code/text.md

 Very occasionally, you'll need to run some code outside of an individual component instance.
 For example, you can play all five of these audio players simultaneously; it would be better if playing one stopped all the others.

 We can do that by declaring a `<script context="module">` block.
 Code contained inside it will run once, when the module first evaluates, rather than when a component is instantiated.
-Place this at the top of `AudioPlayer.svelte`:
+Add this at the top of `AudioPlayer.svelte`, noting that we have to add a new script block as we only want the `current` variable as the only one affected by the context:

 ```html
 <script context="module">